3digitdev/poly/README.md

 JWT requires two additional options:

-- `-s/--secret`: A secret string to encode/decode with
+- `-s, --secret`: A secret string to encode/decode with
-- `-a/--algorithm`: An algorithm to encode/decode with
+- `-a, --algorithm`: An algorithm to encode/decode with

 ## JSON formatting (`json`)